Shirobachi/Guess-the-number-game/README.md

 # guessTheNumber

 Java game guess the number :)
-The application will generate random number, your job is to guess as soon as possible what is the number.
-After each guess app will say "it too much" or "it's to little" unless you win.
-After win you can save your nickname on scoreboard!
+Java game guess the number :) The application will generate a random number, your job is to guess as soon as possible what is the number.
+After each guess app will say "it too much" or "it's too little" unless you win.
+After a win, you can save your nickname on the scoreboard!

 ![Main windows of the game](https://i.imgur.com/31O6hyt.png)